 - Channels - A walkie-talkie typically has one channel, and a CB radio has 40 channels.
 A typical cell phone can communicate on 1,664 channels or more.

 - Range - A walkie-talkie can transmit about 1 mile (1.6 kilometers) using a 0.25-watt transmitter.
 A CB radio, because it has much higher power, can transmit about 5 miles (8 kilometers) using a 5-watt transmitter.
 Cell phones operate within cells, and they can switch cells as they move around.
 Cells give mobile phones incredible range.
 Someone using a cell phone can drive hundreds of miles and maintain a conversation the entire time because of the cellular approach.

 In a typical analog cell phone system in the United States, the cell phone carrier receives about 800 frequencies to use across the city.
 The carrier chops up the city into cells.
 Each cell is typically sized at about 10 square miles (26 square kilometers).
-Cells are normally thought of as hexagons on a big hexagonal grid, like this:
+Cells are normally thought of as hexagons on a big hexagonal grid.

 Because cell phones and base stations use low-power transmitters, the same frequencies can be reused in nonadjacent cells.
 The two purple cells can reuse the same frequencies.

 Each cell has a base station that consists of a tower and a small building containing the radio equipment.
 We'll get into base stations later.
 First, let's examine the "cells" that make up a cellular system.